maxwelljens/gibman/README.md

 gibman -p example
 ```

-This will run GZDoom with the DOOM 2 IWAD and Eviternity WAD.
-More information
+This will run GZDoom with the DOOM 2 IWAD and Eviternity WAD, if something like
+`Eviternity.WAD` exists in one of the directories outlined in the `search`
-can be found in
+section of the configuration file.
+More information can be found in
 [`default_config.yaml`](https://github.com/maxwelljens/gibman/blob/master/default_config.yaml),
 which is also placed in `$XDG_CONFIG_HOME/gibman/gibman.yaml` when running the
 program for the first time.